31 July 2016

 24 July 2016

-Every job at height using access equipment relies on careful planning and attention to detail to make sure that the job is completed on time, within budget and without incident which is why risk assessments are required by law.
+Every job at height using access equipment relies on careful planning and attention to detail to make sure that the job is completed on time, within budget and without incident which is why access platform risk assessments are required by law.

 Whether you are onsite or offsite, working at height requires a suitable risk assessment to avoid potential dangers.
 Using powered access platforms does make carrying out jobs at height safer and faster but there are still potential risks and it is important to make sure all staff are aware of any precautions to take.